 Individuals on the Innovator route are eligible to apply for indefinite leave to remain after spending 3 years in the category, but time spent in the Start-up route will not count as part of this 3 year ILR qualifying period.

 In some immigration categories, it is possible to rely on time spent in different categories to qualify for ILR after 5 years.
-For example, Tier 2 (General) migrants can combine time spent in the Tier 2 (General) category with time spent as a Tier 1 migrant (other than a Tier 1 (Post Study Work) Migrant or a Tier 1 (Graduate Entrepreneur) Migrant) or as a Representative of an Overseas Business in order to qualify for ILR after 5 years.
+For example, Skilled Worker migrants could combine time spent in this category with time spent on the following routes to qualify for ILR after 5 years: Global talent, Innovator, T2 Minister of Religion, International Sportsperson, Representative of an Overseas Business , Tier 1 Migrant (other than as a Tier 1 (Graduate Entrepreneur) Migrant) or Scale-up.

-However, on the Tier 1 (Investor) and Tier 1 (Entrepreneur) accelerated routes, as well as the Innovator route, the period of time required must be spent in those categories.
+However, on the Investor and Tier 1 (Entrepreneur) accelerated routes, as well as the Innovator route, the period of time required must be spent in those categories.